GoogleCloudPlatform/healthcare-federated-access-services/productionization.md

     off and not later turned on.
 It can be turned off by removing the `export` from the configuration.

+1. Manage which clients are able to allocate the `account_admin`, `link`, and `sync` scopes.
+These scopes are not needed by most clients.

+    *  Having no more than one or two clients that can allow users to change their profile or link their accounts is recommended.
+    *  Clients that are permitted to use these scopes should keep `link` scoped access tokens as short-lived and revoke or discard them immediately after they serve their purpose.
+    *  It is recommended to not use `account_admin` nor `link` scopes with refresh tokens.
+Generally it is better if the user modifies their account within a short window of time, then re-authenticates if more edits are desired later.
+    *  The `sync` scope should be provided to only "admin tool" type clients as a Hydra client sync can be performed using just a `client_id` and `client_secret`.

 ## Security

 ### DAM Background Processes